How to use five years separation as the grounds for divorce

 In English and Welsh law, five years separation is defined as you and your ex-partner having been separated for at least five years.
 This means you must have been physically separate (living apart, sleeping separately and keeping your finances (bills etc) separate for at least five years).

-If you are not sure if five years separation is the best grounds to use, read our blog on the 'facts' or 'grounds for divorce/dissolution' in England and Wales.
+If you’re not sure if five years of separation is the right ground for divorce in your situation, read our blog on the reasons, or 'grounds for divorce/dissolution' in England and Wales.

 Does my partner have to agree?

-No, your partner doesn’t have to agree to start divorce proceedings if you are using five years separation as the reason.
-However, you must be able to provide an address for your partner, so that the court can send your ex the divorce/dissolution petition.
+At the time, your partner didn’t have to agree to start divorce proceedings if you used five years separation as the reason.
+However, you must’ve been able to provide an address for your partner, so that the court can send your ex the divorce application (previously called the divorce petition).

-If your ex doesn’t agree, this will slow down the process.
+If your ex didn’t agree, this will slow down the process.
 For more tips to speed up your divorce, read our quick divorce blog.

-Tip1: If you want to have an amicable separation, discuss the grounds for divorce with your partner first.
-See which grounds for divorce they would be more comfortable with.
-By including your partner in the process, you are more likely to reduce acrimony later on.
+Tip 1: If you wanted to have an amicable separation, we used to recommend discussing the grounds for divorce with your partner first.
+Prior to no-fault divorce, seeing which grounds for divorce your ex-partner would be more comfortable with was something we recommended discussing.
+But in general, by including your partner in the process, you’re more likely to reduce acrimony later on.

-• You may also need to pay the divorce court fee which is £550.
+- You may also need to pay the divorce court fee which is £593 (at the time it was £550).

 Tip 2: Check if you’re eligible for a discount on the government court fee by using our free court fee calculator.

 If you’re not in contact with your ex, you will still need to demonstrate to the court that you have tried all reasonable means to find them.
-For example; contacted relatives, their place of work and last known address.
-If you can demonstrate to the court you have done this and are still unable to find them you can apply to ‘dispense with service’ - this is the process of proving to the court that you’ve tried everything in your power to get an address for your ex-partner’.
-If you think this applies to you speak to one of our experts by booking a free 15-minute call to find out about our ‘missing spouse service’.
+For example, contact relatives, their place of work and last known address.
+If you can demonstrate to the court that you have done this and you’re still unable to find them, you can apply to ‘dispense with service’ - this is the process of proving to the court that you’ve tried everything in your power to get an address for your ex-partner’.
+If you think this applies to you, speak to one of our experts by booking a free 15-minute call to find out about our ‘missing spouse service’.

 How long does it take?